Learning to Admit Optimally in an $M/M/k/k+N$ Queueing System with Unknown Service Rate: Introduction

-In all these works, completed service times are available as the queueing process is observed continuously.
-This aspect is particularly relevant during the forced exploration time-periods used for parameter estimation and learning.
-Observing the queue continuously or storing service times may not be feasible in real-world queueing systems due to greatly increased computation and memory requirements: see \cite{stidham1985optimal,harchol2013performance}.
-Multiple server settings introduce yet another complication: to correctly identify completed service times, the assignments of the servers also needs to be tracked from the entire process history (even with a homogeneous set of servers).
-In our work, observations are the (minimal) Markov state of the system at each arrival, which despite being a nonlinear function of service times, is closer to what is possible in real systems.
-The continuous-time setting of our problem is also novel as it brings up sampling-related issues, which we discuss in our simulations in \Cref{sec:experimental results}, using simulations, we also show that the sampling of such continuous-time systems requires careful design.
+In all of these works, all completed service times or the entire queueing processes are observed and used for learning.
+Such observations may not be feasible in real-world queueing systems due to increased computation and memory requirements: see \cite{stidham1985optimal,harchol2013performance}.
+Multi-server settings introduce other complications: to correctly identify completed service times, server assignments need to be tracked from the entire process history (even for homogeneous servers).
+In our work, observations are the (minimal) Markov state of the system at each arrival, which despite being a nonlinear function of service times, aligns better with real-world systems.
+In \Cref{sec:experimental results}, using simulations, we also show that the sampling of such continuous-time systems requires careful design.